 docker exec mcp_server uv --directory /usr/src/app/mcp-server-tavily/src run client.py

-Logs are stored in the following location:
+Logs are stored at:

 C:\Users\[username]\AppData\Roaming\Claude\logs\mcp-server-tavily-search